 Table of Contents

-To get started with the CurrencyApi.net Python SDK, ensure you have Python 3.5 or higher installed.
-You can install the SDK using pip:
+To get started, ensure you have Python 3.5 or higher installed.
+Then install the package with pip to access the currency api python SDK from your environment:

 pip install currencyapinet

-After installation, import the SDK into your Python project:
+After installation, import the SDK into your Python project to access live python exchange rates with the exchange rates api python SDK:

 from currencyapinet.currency import Currency